User738git/GTKAero/README.md

 Uncheck the "statusbar" and "menubar" (or press "Ctrl" + "M").

-### Optional: Picture Thumbnail Functionality + Better drive integration
+### Optional: Picture Thumbnail Functionality + Better partition integration

 If you miss image thumbnail functionality like in Dolphin, install tumbler using the following command: